Recollects: Newfoundland

 In Newfoundland, Recollect friars established a friary in 1689 at the island's capital, Plaisance (now Placentia), which was staffed until 1701 by friars from Saint-Denis, near Paris.
 In 1701, they were replaced by friars from Brittany, an arrangement which lasted until the expulsion of the French from Newfoundland in 1714 after the Treaty of Utrecht.
 In English-speaking Newfoundland, Recollect priests from Ireland played a significant role in the introduction and early leadership of Roman Catholicism on the island, following the public announcement of religious liberty to Roman Catholics by Governor John Campbell in 1784.

 The evangelization missions taking place between 1615 and 1629 can be divided into three periods.
-The first, from 1615–1623, was a period of discovery: it marked their initial effort at understanding and discovering the regions of Huronia and Tadoussac.
-During the second phase, from 1623–1625, the Recollects concentrated their efforts of evangelization in Huronia.
+The first, from 1615 to 1623, was a period of discovery: it marked their initial effort at understanding and discovering the regions of Huronia and Tadoussac.
+During the second phase, from 1623 to 1625, the Recollects concentrated their efforts of evangelization in Huronia.
 The third period, from 1625 until their expulsion from New France in 1629, marks a time frame in which the Recollects shared their territory with the Jesuits, as the latter only arrived in New France in 1625.